hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 ### Failure Scenarios

-VMWare hypervisor provides a high level of resilience in various cases of failure (at the server hardware layer through vMotion and at the network layer through virtual distributed networking.)
-In addition, having ESXi failover to a DR datacenter provides recovery in the case of a total data center outage See the Disaster Recovery section.
+VMware vSphere provides a high level of resilience in various cases of failure, such as at the server hardware layer through vSphere High Availability (HA) and at the network layer through virtual distributed switching.
+In addition, employing tools such as VMware Site Recovery Manager or utilizing stretched clusters can assist in recovery in the case of a total data center to support failover to a DR datacenter.
+See the Disaster Recovery section.

-Additional failover can be provide by the Active/Active installation mode.
+The Active/Active deployment method can provide additional failover.

 #### Terraform Enterprise Servers (VMware Virtual Machine)